ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 Time was running out, and then she grabed me and told me...
 "Use the web page we developed for god's sake!!
 It's starting to hurt!!"...
 Riiiight, I had forgotten about that one...

-## What is this article about?
-I'm going to share a simple integration experience first, so you can see that with a little integration everyone gets huge benefits.
-Then I'm going to talk about doing it step by step, and planning to get big benefits with each step, and finally, for those techies out there, and how I would approach the problem using the Jhipster platform.

 ## Our first Integrations Exp
 About 8 years ago, we were asked to estimate, develop and implement a module to our in-house made web software, an online web catalog system, so it would integrate with ours customers accounting systems, so users could get inventory information, pricing and marketing information such as the product picture on one screen... they have a bunch of stores all over my home city, Caracas - Venezuela, and each physical store had their own accounting system.